KonstantinVanov/Article-Assistant--RAG-Telegram-Bot/README.md

 - **Indexing fails**: Ensure OpenAI API key is valid and has sufficient credits
 - **File upload issues**: Check file size limits (max 10MB for files)
 - **Vector store errors**: Delete `faiss_index` folder and re-index your content
+- **YouTube processing fails**:
+  - Ensure video is not longer than 2 hours
+  - Check if the YouTube URL is valid and accessible
+  - Verify Whisper model is properly installed
+  - Check available disk space for temporary files

 ### Getting Help